December 2024 – …

 Edgar offers interesting insights on Sacks’ approach to writing. “[Sacks] had difficulty […] editing his own work.
 Thus, when one editor or another asked him to clarify something or boil it down, he would simply crank a new piece of paper into his typewriter and start over.
 Voilà, a new draft.
 Eventually, the editor would have a pile of drafts, to say nothing of a sheaf of follow-up letters with new footnotes and addenda.
 It was difficult to choose the best among these, since most versions contained wonderful passages, but each headed in a different direction.”
 Edgar dealt with this by cutting and pasting among the many draftsand stitching together his various trains of thought.

 The letters begin with Sacks’ arrival in North America at the age of 27.
 He had finished four years of medical school and two years of internship, and left England in part to escape the draft, and in part to re-invent himself at a more comfortable distance from his large and opinionated extended family.
-It is easy to imagine that a significant motivation was his family’s non-acceptance of his homosexuality, but a first-hand assessment is not part of the record.
-It is clear that, in addition to continuing in medicine and specializing in neurology, Sacks pursued other interests including motorcycling, weight-lifting, and clandestine sexual encounters.
+It is easy to imagine that a significant motivation was his family’s non-acceptance of his homosexuality, but that seems to have only been a small portion of his discontent: his home life, particularly with relation to his parents, was quite a bit more complicated and fraught than was evidence from his biographies.
+Yet, despite this evident desire to escape, most of his letters are to his parents.
+I did a double take when he addressed them as “Ma and Pa,” not something I associate with either a Jewish or English upbringing.
+With regard to his reinvention of himself, we will see that, in addition to continuing in medicine and specializing in neurology, Sacks pursues other interests including motorcycling, weight-lifting, and clandestine sexual encounters.

 Sacks is now 29.
 So far, most of the correspondence — at least that covered in the book — has been with his parents.